pylls/padding-machines-for-tor/collect-traces/README.md

-# Orchestrating trace collection
+# Howto collect a lot of traces

-Here we describe how we collect traces using python, shell-scripts, and several machines with docker.
-Collection is orchestrated by a collection server.
+Here we describe how we collect traces from Tor Browser in a large scale with relative ease.
+We make basic use of python, shell-scripts, and containers.
+The idea is to run many headless Tor Browser clients in containers that repeatedly get work from a collection server.
+The work consists of a URL to visit.
+While visiting a URL the client records its tor log and uploads it the server.

 ## Modify Tor Browser
 First download this folder and a fresh Linux Tor Browser install from